List of political families in Lebanon: Karami family

-El Khazen family
+Khazen family

 The El Khazen family were very influential within the Maronite Church.
 Several members have played leading roles in politics for many generations.
 In modern times, Khazen have always represented Keserwan with at least one MP in the Lebanese Parliament.
 They have also been represented in many recent governments.
 Prominent politicians include Cheikh Philippe El Khazen, a prominent doctor and medical professor born in 1921 in Ghosta.
 Cheikh Philippe El Khazen was a member of the Parliament in 1968-1972 and a Co-Founder and Vice President of the Maronite League and Farid Haykal Khazen, incumbent MP.